brendan-ys-wong/CAPSTONE_Startup_investor_recommender/README.md

+# Summary
+This repository is a current work-in-progress.
+The aim is the to use graph theory and machine learning techniques to analyze a database of venture capital investors and the underlying network effects that influence start-up success.

 # Objectives

-- Identify the most influential VC companies
+- Identify the most influential VC companies based on network centrality measures
-- Validate that companies associated with the most influential VC companies are more likely to receive more funding
+- Statistically validate that companies associated with the most influential VC companies are more likely to receive funding rounds
-- Conclusion: We'll have an ordered list of who you most want money from if you're a start-up.

 # Exploratory Data Analysis
+Statistics from exploring the data set

 _Funding types_
 - venture: 24,264